apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 the tuple created from these columns matches any of those that we’re looking for.

 I’ll repeat because this is something that tripped me up the first time I wrote a UDF for
-datafusion: **Datafusion UDFs, even scalar UDFs, process an array of values at a time not a single row.** This is different from some other dataframe libraries and you may need to recognize a slight change in mentality.
+datafusion: **DataFusion UDFs, even scalar UDFs, process an array of values at a time not a single row.** This is different from some other DataFrame libraries and you may need to recognize a slight change in mentality.

 Some important lines here are the lines like `partkey = partkey.as_py()`.
 When we do this, we pay a